UCLA Offense - Example 2

 Initial formation of players, ready to start the play with fluidity and clear passing lanes.

-UCLA Offense - Example 2 - STEP 2: <div>To start, 1 dribbles toward the right side wing and following that, 3 cuts to the left side low post block
+Basketball play ucla offense - example 2, step 2: <div>to start, 1 dribbles toward the right side wing and following that, 3 cuts to the left side low post block

 To start, 1 dribbles toward the right side wing and following that, 3 cuts to the left side low post block.
 Also, 2 cuts across to fill and replace at the right side slot area.